 Like many kitchen appliances both air fryers and deep fryers share some basic features, namely, digital screens, digital or analogue temperature controls, and an ergonomic design.
 Air fryers range quite a bit in price, and generally the more expensive, the more features it has.
 Some fryers even come with cooking pre-sets for different food types.

 Thinks to consider include, does it have a timer with auto-shutdown?
 How easy are the materials to clean?
-Maintenance of an air fryer is fairly simple, see our guide on how to care for your air fryer here.
+Maintenance of an air fryer is fairly simple.

 Deep fryers require different features, and in my opinion the most important thing to consider when purchasing a deep fryer is odor control, look for one with a charcoal filter.
 In a similar fashion to the air fryer you should consider how easy it is to clean and maintain the deep fryer.
 Given the large quantities of oil, cleaning and care is more time consuming with a deep fryer.

 Safety is also of primary concern with a deep fryer, consider fryers that have cool touch handles and a display window in the lid.

 - Air Fryer vs Deep Fryer: Size and Cooking Capacity

 We have previously written about the sizes and capacities of air fryers available to help you decide what size you’ll need.

 This is one of the big dividers in the battle of the air fryer vs deep fryer.
 Air fryers do typically have a smaller cooking capacity, but manufactures are addressing this issue with some now launching XXL ranges.
 Also, the fact that the appliance doesn’t need to hold a large amount oil, means air fryers are generally smaller in size, taking up less counter space compared to a deep fryer.

 We would recommend going for the largest air fryer your budget will allow as you’ll probably use it more than you expect.
 However, if you know you’ll only use it for the odd small snack, there are plenty of smaller ones on the market.